thoughtbot/ruby-science/book/code_smells/long_method.md

 #### Solutions

-The most common way to remove long methods to to break them up using [Extract Method](#extract-method).
+The most common way to remove long methods is to break them up using [Extract Method](#extract-method).
 If you have local variables in long methods, then use [Replace Temp With Query](#replace-temp-with-query).
 After extracting methods, check for [Feature Envy](#feature-envy) in the new methods to see if you should